-REVIEW: When Viking Cruises, known for its 60 riverboats, announced they were launching a 930-passenger ocean cruise ship called the Viking Star, everyone was curious about what they would
+REVIEW: Cruising on Viking Cruises Viking Star cruise ship: When Viking Cruises known for its 60 riverboats, announced they were launching a 930-passenger ocean cruise ship called Viking Cruises Viking Star, everyone was

 To aptly suit this clientele, the Viking Star features a classy, conservative, nautical decor of blue hues, crisp whites, and upscale teak and leather furnishings.
 The simple Nordic style is soothing, calming, and conveys understated elegance.
 Although there are no gleaming chandeliers or crystal-lined staircases, you will notice fur pelts subtly gracing couches and museum-quality artifacts displayed on bookcases and in glass showcases.